Eleanor Howard, Countess of Wicklow

-Eleanor Butler (7 September 1914 – 21 February 1997), also known as Lady (Countess of) Wicklow, was an Irish Labour Party politician and architect.
+Eleanor Howard, Countess of Wicklow (7 September 1914 – 21 February 1997) was an Irish Labour Party politician and architect.

 Background

-Butler was born on 7 September 1914, the daughter of Rudolf Maximilian Butler, who was the first Professor of Architecture in University College Dublin.
-Butler had a polio attack at age six.
+Eleanor Butler was born on 7 September 1914, the daughter of Rudolf Maximilian Butler, who was the first Professor of Architecture in University College Dublin.
+She had a polio attack at age six.
 Shortly after achieving a bachelor's degree in architecture from University College Dublin at age 24 in 1938, had a riding accident that required a year of care in St Vincent's Hospital.
 Both incidents almost left her without the ability to walk.
 On the second occasion, she resolved that if she kept her ability to walk that she would try to lead a life of service to others.
 Her father's influence also pushed her towards public life; early in her life, despite being a Protestant family, he pushed her to base her morality on Catholic social teaching such as social justice.
 Later in life she converted to Roman Catholicism, as well as marrying a convert to Catholicism.